Joe-Huber/Joe-Huber/README.md

 <h2 id="about">💜 About</h2>

-- 📍 Los Angeles & Evanston
+- Locates in Los Angeles & Evanston
-- 🎓 Freshman at Northwestern University
+- Freshman at Northwestern University

 <hr/>